OmerKahani/sieve/docs/demo.md

 3. The controller restarts after experiencing a node failure and connects to apiserver2.
 The controller reads stale `S1` and perform reconciliation accordingly.
 The reconciliation triggered by reading `S1` may lead to some unexpected behavior and cause failures like data loss or service unavailability.

-We will use [a real-world example](https://github.com/rabbitmq/cluster-operator/issues/648), a time-travel bug from [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) found by us, to show the end-to-end experience of using Sonar to test controllers.
+We will use [a time-travel bug](https://github.com/rabbitmq/cluster-operator/issues/648) in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) found by Sonar to show the end-to-end experience of testing the controller using Sonar.

 ### Prerequisite
 **Kind cluster is required**.
 Sonar tests the controller in a kind cluster.